drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### ProxyChains-NG

-If Google or any other search engine or service blocks your tool, use ProxyChains-NG and Tor to bypass restrictions.
+If Google or any other search engine or service blocks your tool, use ProxyChains-NG and Tor to bypass the restriction.

 Installation: